thalesfsp/etler/README.md

 }
 ```

-You can then use your custom adapter just like any of the built-in adapters.
+You can then use your custom adapter just like any of the built-in adapter!